 Note that the deduction is NOT available to any individual who paid these health insurance premiums on a pre-tax basis.
 Pre-tax means to subtract such things as health insurance premiums from your gross wages before withholding taxes are computed.
 See your payroll department regarding pre-tax information.

 - You were not yet 65 when your tax year ended.

 - You retired on disability and were totally and permanently disabled when you retired.

-- If you took the exclusion in a prior year, you didn't elect to treat disability income as a pension for federal purposes.
+- If you took the exclusion in a prior year and you didn't elect to treat disability income as a pension for federal purposes.

-- If you were married at the end of the tax year, you must have filed a joint federal income tax return for the year unless you didn't live with your spouse at any time during the year.
+- If you were married at the end of the tax year and filed a joint federal income tax return for the year unless you didn't live with your spouse at any time during the year.